garywong-bc/cypress-keycloak-commands/README.md

 ## Contributors ✨

-NOTE This is 100% the work of [Frex87](https://github.com/Fredx87); this fork is merely an attempt to bring in idpHint for a specialised case of KeyCloak Authentication.
+NOTE This is 100% the work of [Frex87](https://github.com/Fredx87); this fork is merely a customization for a specialised case of KeyCloak Authentication.
 Thanks to Gianluca Frediani and the others below.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):